Secteur Transport & Logistics Eurogroup Consulting

 - Deploying a shared performance-management system for these three levers.

-- Planning and implementing efficient organisation in step with strategic priorities.
+- Planning and implementing efficient organization in step with strategic priorities.

 - Improving the operational maintenance of rolling stock.

 - Redesigning the customer experience over the entire itinerary while integrating environmental changes (digital tools, disintermediation, etc.).

 - Repositioning the customer at the centre of design and operation projects.

 - Turning stations and airports into living spaces and destinations.

 - Drawing up a policy of marketing and sales offers in step with changes in the customer itinerary in a multimodal, multiservice environment.